timothyhull/breadpool-champs-app/docs/index.md

     1. My ongoing commitment to seek self-improvement.
     2. Demonstrating I support the WFTDA and their officiating procedures.

-    ??? info "Certification Timeline and Progress"
+    ??? clipboard "Certification Timeline and Progress"

         - I started the process to become a certified official in September of 2022 by studying for and passing WFTDA's online SO and NSO officiating certification courses.
-        - At the beginning of 2023, I set a personal goal to build sufficient game experience to credibly apply for Level I SO and NSO certifications.
+        - At the beginning of 2023, I set a personal goal to build sufficient game experience to credibly apply for Level I SO and NSO certifications in 2024.
         - At the beginning of 2024, I set a personal goal to apply for and achieve Level I SO and NSO certifications.
         - I received the final OOS I need to apply for Level I SO and NSO certifications in July of 2024.
         - I intend to complete and submit my WFTDA officiating certification applications as soon as I complete and submit my application to officiate at the 2024 WFTDA Global Championship Tournament.